wachin/minichord/ROADMAP.md

 miniChord should become:

-- a professional ChordPro editor,
+- a professional WYSIWYG ChordPro editor,
+- a semantic music document engine,
+- a worship songbook publishing system,
+- a Git-friendly music document platform,
+- a professional chord-sheet layout engine,
+- a reusable songbook composition system,
-- a worship song book creator,
+- a Linux-friendly open-source alternative for worship musicians,
-- a real WYSIWYG page-layout editor.
+- a modern music-aware publishing application.